pottendo/pottendo-SK64-network/README_network.md

 Background: During tests of the network kernel we have observed that the menu screen refresh might be affected if the signal jumper is set to A13.
 This is most obvious in the network setting subscreen of the Sidekick menu where the CPU temperature is displayed and the screen will automatically refresh itself regularly.
 The Sidekick64 network enabled kernel uses an NMI based screen refresh while the menu is active.
 It seems that the A13 signal influences the triggering of NMIs.

 ### Network reliability
 Depending on the current emulation type Sidekick64 may be too busy to handle network traffic in parallel without instabilities in the emulation of the current payload.
-This typically applies to cartridge emulation like EasyFlash, NeoRAM or Freezer cartridges.
+This typically applies to cartridge emulation like EasyFlash, NeoRAM or Freezer cartridges or the audio player for modules.
 This means, network connectivity will hibernate while Sidekick64 emulates a cartridge.
 Pressing the Sidekick64 reset button for a more than one second will stop the emulation, bring the Sidekick menu back up and also continue network connectivity.

 Cable-based ethernet with the Raspberry Pi 3B+ works reliable after hibernation but WLAN needs to reconnect to the Access point and may freeze the Sidekick64 if it fails to do so.
 In a lucky situation the reconnect only takes two or three seconds.